Develop a straightforward fundraiser strategy that works

 He’s decided to sell school tumblers that retail for $25 each.
 Since the team is making $10 profit on each tumbler, that means that each player will need to sell 10.

-3. Track Student Progress
+3. Good High School Fundraising Ideas Track Progress

 You will need to tell them up front that you’ll be tracking their progress.
 Your students know how much selling is required, but do they know that you’re going to be tracking their progress?
 You should therefore plan to have 3 follow up meetings.